mapeditor/tiled/_posts/2021-06-04-tiled-1-7-0-released.md

 ### Portable Configuration

-You can now place a `tiled.ini` file alongside the Tiled executable to active a portable configuration mode.
+You can now place a `tiled.ini` file alongside the Tiled executable to activate a portable configuration mode.
 When Tiled detects this file, it will store its preferences there, place user data in a "data" folder alongside and load scripted extensions from an "extensions" folder in the same directory.
-This should allow Tiled to be installed / copied onto a USB drive, to be carried around along with its configuration.
+This should allow Tiled to be carried around on a USB stick along with its configuration.

 ### Security Enhancement